 information about the fonts such as character set detail and calculating the

 check character, please review the

 UPC and EAN Font Package Overview

-font product with tools, macros and source code that uses a single font
+product with encoders, macros and source code that uses a single font file to

 IDAutomation provides several

 are free to use with this product.
 The font encoders automatically format the